somiibo/module-package-examples/README.md

 #### somiibo.getOS()
 - returns: <[Object]>

-The method returns the current user's operating system data as an object.
+This method returns the current user's operating system data as an object.

 Examples:
 ```js